seanboe/quadrupedKinematics-docs/docs/Kinematics-library.md

 - All units are in __millimeters__
 - Negative Y-coordinates specify a position __towards__ the quadruped
 - This class only supports legs with 3 degrees of freedom.
 It is assumed that each leg has 3 motors to control each joint.
+- The library considers offsets to the y-axis i.e. if your leg lies _next_ to the center of rotation of motor 2.
+The center of rotation will be considered the top of the leg, or above the foot, regardless of the actual rotation position.

 <br/>